Monday, 16 March 2026

 Nevertheless I tried to carry on doing the ‘right thing’ by visiting and writing.
 I didn’t want to give them any more grounds for attacking me and John.

-We didn’t have a phone in the flat so I’d given them my work number to use in an emergency.
+We didn’t have a phone in the flat so I’d given them my work number for use in an emergency.

 It was my father.